 Highnoon Laboratories Limited (PSX: HINOON) was established in 1984 under the Companies Act, 2017.
-It was converted into a public limited company in 1995.
-Highnoon Laboratories operates within the pharmaceutical industry and its manufacturing facility is located in Lahore.
+The company manufactures, imports, sells and markets pharmaceutical and allied consumer products.

 Historical operational performance